acidphantasm/SPT-Freecam/README.md

 ### Known issues

-1. Your weapon doesn't turn invisible when you enter freecam mode
-2. When teleporting to camera position, the camera rotation gets copied exactly, potentially causing the player model to tilt
+1. When teleporting to camera position, the camera rotation gets copied exactly, potentially causing the player model to tilt
-3. Game version UI element is not hidden when toggling UI
+2. Game version UI element is not hidden when toggling UI
-4. When flying to distant parts of the map in freecam mode, LODs are not triggered (these seem to follow the player)
+3. When flying to distant parts of the map in freecam mode, LODs are not triggered (these seem to follow the player)

 ### How to build from source